3 Things Your Freelancer Profile NEEDS

 - Industry expertise

 Answer these bullets at the start of your profile.
-The reason why, most employers read from the top down.
+The reason why, most clients read from the top down.
 Make it easy for them to get a snapshot image of you are and what you bring to the table.